mantidproject/mantid/dev-docs/source/GitWorkflow.rst

   - The title should **not** contain the issue number
 - `Reference the issue which the pull request is closing  <https://github.com/blog/1506-closing-issues-via-pull-requests>`_, using one of `these <https://help.github.com/articles/closing-issues-via-commit-messages>`_ keywords
-- State the user who initiated the original issue, if they are named in the issue
+- State the user who initiated the original issue, if they are named in the issue.
+Please do not put full email addresses on the Pull Request, as it is publicly accessible.
 - Ensure the description follows the format described by the `PR template
   <https://github.com/mantidproject/mantid/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_